How to Send an Attachment from Your Android Tablet

 You’ll use the program you’ve chosen to locate the specific file or media tidbit you plan to send.
 That item is attached to the outgoing message.

 It’s also possible to send an attachment by using the various Share commands and icons located in various apps.
-After choosing the Share command, select Gmail or Email as the app to use for sharing whatever it is you want to share.
+After choosing the Share icon, select Gmail or Email as the app to use for sharing whatever it is you want to share.
+For example, view an image in the Gallery app, touch the Share icon, and then choose Gmail or Email to compose a new message with the image attached.